bobsomers/lua-love-redux/README.md

 # Lua with LOVE: Redux

-This is the complete source code and slides for a talk I gave for the (http://www.cpgd.org)[Cal Poly Game Development Club] in November of 2011 in preparation for the Global Game Jam.
+This is the complete source code and slides for a talk I gave for the [Cal Poly Game Development Club](http://www.cpgd.org) in November of 2011 in preparation for the Global Game Jam.

 The slides explain the basic syntax of the Lua language, some standard game